Two-Sided Time-Independent Regret for Matching Markets with Limited Interviews: Introduction

-\textbf{Contributions.} We introduce a two-sided bandit model with interviews and uncertain firms, and show that interviews enable \emph{horizon-independent} learning of stable matchings in both centralized and decentralized markets.
-In each setup below, we obtain \(O(1)\) (\emph{horizon-independent}) agent regret, with explicit dependence on market parameters.
+\textbf{Contributions.} We introduce a two-sided bandit model with interviews and uncertain firms, showing for the first time that a constant number of interviews enable near-optimal \emph{horizon-independent} regret for stable matchings in both centralized and decentralized markets, improving upon the \(O(\log T)\) bounds of prior work~\citep{liu2020competing, liu2021bandit, maheshwari2022decentralized} under significantly weaker assumptions.

-$\blacktriangleright$ \textit{Modeling uncertain firms with a deferral option.} We model firm-side uncertainty and integrate it into the two-sided learning process (\autoref{sec:model}).
-To make decentralized learning viable, we extend firms' action space with a \emph{deferral} option (as shown by~\cref{examp:introstrategic}), yielding \emph{strategic} firms, i.e., firms that may defer.
-We then design a strategic rejection/deferral policy (\cref{alg:fdrr}) that limits harmful deferrals while enabling stable learning dynamics.
+$\blacktriangleright$ \textit{Modeling uncertain firms with a deferral option.} We introduce \emph{deferral} as a novel modular primitive for two-sided learning (\autoref{sec:model}), the first to extend firms' action space beyond always hiring (\cref{examp:introstrategic}), pluggable into prior works to relax the strong assumption of certain firms.
+We design a deferral policy (\cref{alg:fdrr}) provably avoiding uncontrolled deferrals while enabling stable two-sided learning, with broader implications for strategic firm manipulations in matching markets.

-$\blacktriangleright$ \textit{Two interviews per round suffice for horizon-independent regret.} We formalize interviews as bandit hints in a two-sided market and show that \emph{two interviews per round} suffice for horizon-independent regret in our main settings (\cref{thm:ciarr}), with one extension requiring three interviews under additional assumptions.
-This yields a sharp separation from existing hints results: prior single-agent work conjectures that three hints are necessary~\citep{bhaskara2023bandit}, whereas we achieve horizon-independent regret with two interviews in a coupled, two-sided, competitive environment with \emph{strategic} uncertain firms.
+$\blacktriangleright$ \textit{Two interviews per round suffice for horizon-independent regret.} We formalize interviews as bandit hints in a two-sided market and show, for the first time, that \emph{two interviews per round} using empirical mean estimators suffice for horizon-independent regret (\cref{thm:ciarr}), provably converging to an \emph{actual stable matching}, not merely matchings with zero regret that need not be stable.
+Even in the simpler single-agent case with guaranteed rewards, this resolves an open conjecture of~\citep{DBLP:conf/innovations/BhaskaraGIKM23}, who proved three hints sufficient via UCB-V but conjectured three necessary under empirical means; we show \emph{two suffice}.
+We extend this guarantee to the richer two-sided setting with uncertain firms and strategic deferral under anonymous signals.

 $\blacktriangleright$ \textit{Centralized allocation: learning the agent-optimal stable matching.} In the centralized setting (\autoref{sec:centralized}), we design a central interview allocator (\texttt{CIA}) that coordinates interviews and applications.
-Building on deferred acceptance~\citep{gale1962college}, we give an algorithm that learns the agent-optimal stable matching in \(O(nm^2)\) time under both certain and uncertain firms (\cref{thm:ciarr}).
+Building on deferred acceptance~\citep{gale1962college}, we give an algorithm that learns the agent-optimal stable matching in \(O(nm^2)\) regret under both certain and uncertain firms (\cref{thm:ciarr}).
+We show this bound is within a factor $m$ of the information-theoretic lower bound \(\Omega(nm)\), and conjecture \(O(nm^2)\) is tight, leaving the matching \(\Omega(nm^2)\) lower bound as an open problem.